korobi/Korobi/docs/commands.md

 with information about the supplied command name, if it exists.

 A basic command could be created by executing `.addcmd gist Please use https://gist.github.com for long text`.
-All users can then use the command by typing `.pastebin` which will print the result to the channel.
+All users can then use the command by typing `.gist` which will print the result to the channel.

 #### Advanced commands